Cray-HPE/docs-csm/operations/system_management_health/Grafana_Dashboards_by_Component.md

 # Grafana Dashboards by Component

-## _This document show dashboards available per component in Grafana_
+This document show the dashboards that are available for each component in Grafana.

 A Grafana dashboard is a powerful open source analytical and visualization tool that consists of multiple individual panels arranged in a grid.
 The panels interact with configured data sources, including.